 • successfully negotiating a solution to a complex grievance against a head teacher and the school’s governors

 • securing exit packages for a number of staff in a situation where a personality clash was impacting on a department’s performance to the extent that the school’s Ofsted rating was adversely affected

 • advising on senior level recruitment

-• Conducting due diligence for a MAT receiving a transfer in of staff from a school in special measures, including advising on potential measures to be taken as a result of the transfer.
+• conducting due diligence and TUPE advice for a MAT receiving a transfer of staff from a school in special measures, including advising on potential measures to be taken as a result of the transfer

-Natalie has presented a series of seminars on appraisal regulations and performance related pay, trade union rights and duties, types of school collaboration and governor training.
+Natalie, who is based in Penrith, has also presented seminars on matters including appraisal regulations and performance related pay, trade union rights and duties, types of school collaboration and governor training.

 Having graduated from the University of Bradford with a degree in German and French, Natalie spent two years as a German teacher in northern Sweden, also learning to speak Swedish, before returning to the UK to study law at Chester College of Law.
 She joined Eversheds in Birmingham in 1999 and, on qualification, joined their Human Resources legal team, where she specialised in pensions and employment law.
 In 2003, Natalie moved to Cumbria and joined Burnetts.